 Finding a House Sitter

-Most people are very willing to house sit – it’s a change of pace for them, it’s usually not very difficult or time consuming, and they get paid.
+Most people are very willing to house sit – it’s a change of pace for them.
+It’s usually not very difficult or time-consuming, and they get paid.
 This is especially true for older teenagers and young adults.
-If you ask around, and still have trouble finding a house sitter, there are websites to find one such as www.housecarers.com, www.trustedhousesitters.com, www.care.com, and www.housesittersamerica.com.
+If you ask around and still have trouble finding a house sitter, there are websites to find one such as www.housecarers.com, www.trustedhousesitters.com, www.care.com, and www.housesittersamerica.com.

 Preparing for Your House Sitter